kkibria/vidcap/README.md

 At this point you start playing the your video with your video player.

 ### Step 5
-Go back to the python console and wait till when video comes to the point when first caption will show.
+Go back to the python console and wait till the video comes to the point when first caption will show.

 Tap the ``enter key``.
 Then next cue will show.
 Wait till the video comes to that point.
 Tap the ``enter key`` again.
-Keep repeating this process till the timestamp for all the cues are recorded.
+Keep repeating this process till the timestamps for all the cues are recorded.

 ### Step 6
 At this point, the script will generate subtitles in two formats,
-* ``.lrc`` format
+* ``.lrc`` format.
-* ``.srt`` format
+* ``.srt`` format.

 Now you can use them with wherever you need them like for **youTube** or something.

 ## Custom cue
-Sometimes to provide custom hints like video imagery as a cue instead of showing the part of the subtitle.
-In which case you can put the hint as shown below in the file.
+Sometimes it is useful to provide custom hints like reference video imagery as a cue instead of actually showing part of the subtitle.
+In which case, you can put the hint with a ``|`` as separator in the file as shown below.

 Example ``cafe2.txt``,
 ```